stampi123/cse15l-lab-reports/labReport1.md

 Next, install OpenSSH in the apps section of settings through the optional features button After, step up your CS account and password at [Link] (https://sdacs.ucsd.edu/~icc/index.php) Next, try signing into the remote server using ssh cs15lfa22zz@ieng6.ucsd.edu on your terminal  (it may take a while for the password to work)
-You should see something that looks like this after logging in [Image] ..
+You should see something that looks like this after logging in ![Image] login.png

 Now you can start trying out some commands!
 Some to start with are: